 - 1. From the Access Points page, locate the AP zone that you want to move to a different location. - 2.
-Click More and select Move, the Select Destination Management Domain form appears. - 3.
-Select the destination and click OK.
-Are you sure you want to move the selected zones to management domain form appears. - 4.
+Click More and select Move, the Select Destination Management Domain dialog box appears. - 3.
+Select the destination and click OK, a confirmation dialog box appears. - 4.
 Click Yes, the page refreshes and AP zone is moved to the selected destination.